PiercingXX/Piercingxx/README.md

 ## About ⚙️

-Simple clean UI based on a reproducible dotfile ecosystem with customization that make sense and eliminate friction.
+I prefer a simple clean UI based on a reproducible dotfile ecosystem with customization that make sense and eliminate friction.

 - I had to build a few things to make that happen:
 	- A series of reproducible Linux menu‑driven installers that turn “fresh ISO” into “daily driver”.